Drought-hit India's quest for water hampered by thirsty crops

 Without urgent action, the region risks going the way of Punjab and Haryana, two parched states where the groundwater has sunk even further.

-Some farmers in those states now need to dig 300 feet (91 metres) for water, compared to five feet (1.5 metres) in the 1960s, according to research by a local government scientist.
+Some farmers in those states now need to dig 300 feet (91 meters) for water, compared to five feet (1.5 meters) in the 1960s, according to research by a local government scientist.

 "RICE SELLS"